50% off all plans.Ends 14 June 2026Claim 50% off

 Reference Price Decay: Why Heavy TPR Quietly Collapses Your Non-Promoted Baseline

-How repeated TPR quietly trains your shoppers that the deal price is the real price, and what that costs you over 18 to 24 months
+How a heavy temporary price reduction (TPR) cadence quietly trains your shoppers that the deal price is the real price, and what that costs you over 18 to 24 months

 The Baseline You Measure Today Is Built From Last Year's Promo Calendar

 Every shopper carries an internal fair price for the brands they buy.
-Behavioural anchoring research calls it the reference price.
-It is the price the shopper expects to pay, the number that the actual shelf price gets compared against, the threshold above which a pack feels expensive and below which it feels like a bargain.
+Anchoring research calls it the reference price: the price the shopper expects to pay, the number the actual shelf price gets compared against, the line above which a pack feels expensive and below which it feels like a bargain.

 The reference price is not the listed shelf price.
 It is the price the shopper most often observes at the point of purchase.
-So when a brand is on TPR for 50 percent of weeks at 25 percent off, the most-frequently observed price is not the shelf price.
-It is somewhere between the shelf and the deal, weighted toward the deal.
+So when a brand runs a temporary price reduction (TPR) in 50 percent of weeks at 25 percent off, the most-frequently observed price is not the shelf price.
+It sits somewhere between the shelf and the deal, weighted toward the deal.

 Over 12 to 24 months of that cadence, the shopper's internal fair price drifts down.
 The full shelf price starts to feel like a price rise.
 The non-promoted weeks see softer volume.
 The promo weeks still spike, so the event-level report still looks fine.
 The damage hides inside a slowly sinking baseline.